 The most radical cure is surgery.
 The operation involves making a cut above the bone on the side of your elbow.
 The damaged piece of tendon is removed and the unattached end of the tendon is reattached to your elbow.
 Takes 3-6 months to heal and you’ll be doing exercises for up to a year.
 Pretty drastic and only done in extreme cases.

 GA Case Study: At GA we’ve had a few archers go down with this problem recently.
 For one archer, it was 4 months rest and he is back shooting limited arrows on somewhat reduced poundage on an occasional basis.
 For the other, the approach was more proactive physio/exercises/ibuprofen and frictional massage including the steel tools!
 At two months in, about 80% of the pain was gone.
-At just over 3 months he’s back shooting his own bow.
-Ironically he seems to have forgotten all his bad habits so its taking him a little time to find some new ones as well as his stamina!
+At just over three months he was back shooting his own bow.
+At four hitting the gym gently and at five months 95% of the pain was gone with a little residual discomfort.
+Ironically, he seems to have forgotten all his bad habits so it’s taking him a little time to find some new ones as well as his stamina!

-Note: This article was read and approved by the V-C’s physio.
+Note: This article was read and approved by the Vice Chair’s physio.

 References: (Boots products shown because we all know the brand, not because we’re on commission! ;o)